James H. Doyle: Biography

 Distinguished Service Medal - "For exceptionally meritorious service...as the Commander Amphibious Group ONE, and Commander Task Force NINETY in operations against enemy forces in the Korean Area from June 25, 1950 to January 1, 1951.
 Directing the maneuvers of his various units with exceptional skill and foresight he was personally responsible for the success of the administrative landing of the FIRST Cavalry Division at Pohang-Dong, and for the planning and execution of the amphibious phases of the assault on Inchon and landings at Wonsan.
 Later, in the redeployment of friendly forces from Hungnam to Pusan, Rear Admiral Doyle, by his wise leadership, tireless efforts and profound knowledge of amphibious warfare, furnished the guidance for a unique and completely successful evacuation.
 His distinguished service throughout the whole of this critical period reflected the highest credit upon himself and the United States Naval Service.

-In September 1951 he reported as President of the Board of Inspection and Survey, Navy Department, and continued to serve in that capacity until May 1952, when he became Chairman of the Joint Amphibious Board, with headquarters at Little Creek, Virginia.
+In September 1951 he reported as President of the Board of Inspection and Survey in the Department of the Navy, and continued to serve in that capacity until May 1952, when he became Chairman of the Joint Amphibious Board, with headquarters at Little Creek, Virginia.
 He was relieved of all active duty pending his retirement effective 1 November 1953.
 On 1 November, he was transferred to the Retired List of the US Navy, and was advanced to the rank of vice admiral on the basis of combat service.

 In addition to the Distinguished Service Medal, the Army Silver Star Medal, the Legion of Merit with Combat "V," and the Bronze Star Medal, also with "V," Rear Admiral Doyle has the World War I Victory Medal, Atlantic Fleet Clasp; the American Defense Service Medal, Fleet Clasp; the American Campaign Medal; Asiatic-Pacific Campaign Medal with one silver star and two bronze stars (seven engagements); the World War II Victory Medal; the Navy Occupation Service Medal, Asia Clasp; the National Defense Service Medal; the Korean Service Medal; the United Nations Service Medal; and the Philippine Liberation Ribbon.

 He married the former Eleanor Ruth Fields of Brookline, Massachusetts.
 Their two sons are Vice Admiral James H. Doyle, Jr., USN (USNA Class of 1947); and John J. Doyle.

 Vice Admiral Doyle was a member of the Bar of the District of Columbia and had been admitted to practice before the Supreme Court and Court of Appeals of the District.
 VADM Doyle died in Oakland, California, 1 February 1981.